 Author

-Val writes about breaking out of isolating life situations by building community, friendships, and a sense of belonging.
-She is the author of The Art of Comforting which won the Nautilus Book Award in 2011, and 400 Friends and No One to Call (Central Recovery Press).
+Val is the author of The Art of Comforting (Penguin Random House) which won the Gold Nautilus Book Award, and 400 Friends and No One to Call (Central Recovery Press).
+Her next book, Healing Through Wonder, will be released in January 2026 with Bloomsbury Publishing.